buswedg/Udacity/Data Analyst Nanodegree/README.md

   <tr>
     <td colspan = "3">

-      Results of an A/B test that was run by Udacity in order to recommend whether or not to launch a change to the website.
+      Results of an A/B test that was run by Udacity in order to recommend whether or not to launch a change to the Udacity course enrolment webpage.
+Involved the selection of invariant and evaluation metrics, calculation of the duration and proportion of traffic diversion, and analysis of whether a statistically significant result was observed between the test and control groups.

     </td>
   </tr>